hyunsik/tokamak/README.md

 For scientific data processing, Tokamak basically provides primitive data types as well as very complex scientific data types, such as d-dimentional array, vector, matrix, set, bag, and tuple.
 You can easily store and handle data items, such as image, spatial-temporal data item, graph, DNA-sequencers, sensor data, statistic data.

-Array computing is usually computation intensive.
-For high throughput, Tokamak basically is based on in-memory parallel and distributed computing.
-In addition, Tokamak is designed to fully exploit modern hardware feature, vectorized processing in CPUs and GPU.
+Manipulating arrays is usually computation intensive.
+To achieve high throughput and low latency, Tokamak employs in-memory parallel and distributed processing as its fundamental principle.
+In addition, Tokamak is designed to fully leverage the features of modern hardwares and vectorized processing in CPUs and GPU.
 In order to access complex data element in data set and get rid of interpreter overhead of query processing, Tokamak exploits JIT compilation techniques through LLVM.
-In other words, Tokamak works like the compilers of programming languages but runs in large clusters.
+In other words, Tokamak works like the compilers of programming languages but runs on large clusters.

 ## See Also
  1. [Array DBMS](https://en.wikipedia.org/wiki/Array_DBMS)